faustbrian/toggl/docs/snapshot-pruning.md

----
-title: Snapshot Pruning
-description: Configure and automate the pruning of Toggl feature snapshots to manage database growth while maintaining audit trails and point-in-time recovery capabilities.
----

 Toggl creates feature snapshots automatically when features are activated or deactivated, providing point-in-time recovery and audit trails.
 Over time, these snapshots can accumulate.
 This guide covers how to configure and automate snapshot pruning.